mendix/widgets-resources/packages-hybrid/hybrid-mobile-actions/README.md

 ```

 Note: the standard template `config.xml` is already including `cordova-plugin-contacts` due to an permission structure
-change for Android, cause crashes on saving, it has to be replaced by:
+change for Android 9, it cause crashes on saving, it has to be replaced by:

 ```xml
     <plugin name="cordova-plugin-contacts" spec="https://github.com/mendixlabs/cordova-plugin-contacts.git#3.0.2" />